Last Updated: March 26, 2026

 The good news is that payara are not particularly demanding about water chemistry.
 They tolerate a fairly wide range of pH and hardness, which makes sense given their broad distribution across multiple river systems.
 The critical factors are water quality and oxygenation.
 Ammonia and nitrite must be at zero, and nitrate should be kept as low as possible, ideally under 20 ppm.
 These fish produce a lot of waste, so maintaining pristine water quality in a tank this large is an ongoing commitment.

 Since all payara in the trade are wild-caught, they may initially prefer softer, slightly acidic water closer to their native conditions.
-Once acclimated, they tend to adapt well to a range of parameters as long as conditions remain stable.
+Once acclimated, they will adapt well to a range of parameters as long as conditions remain stable.

 Filtration & Water Flow